alh1m1k/goTerminalBt/README.md

 ## Problems
 + Glitch ai behavior
 + Rare crash on closing
++ Flickering then many unit displays on screen (only Windows Terminal), try to reduce unit count or disable color

 ### Disclaimer
 I'm not a game developer and not a Go developer